anisha-kishore/Project-1/README.md

 ![image](https://github.com/anisha-kishore/Project-1/assets/154575922/64a17535-d36d-42de-9070-3c731e4a5e6a)

 This graph shows the most common injuries among players with weights in the upper quartile.
+As seen in these graphs and using Pearson correlation tests, the correlation for height with the most common injury (sprain) is very low and not statistically significant.
+There is no evidence to suggest that a player's height has a noticeable impact on the likelihood of sustaining the most common injury.
+However, the correlation between weight and sprain injuries, while statistically significant, is very weak.